-Members: Weldon Cowan (chair), Candace Fertile
+Members Weldon Cowan (chair), Candace Fertile

-This committee allows the College, Municipal, Public Service and Teachers' pension boards of trustees to develop trustee knowledge and skills, work together on common educational issues and provide information on trends in a variety of jurisdictions (e.g., benefits, pensions, investments).
+This committee allows the College, Municipal, Public Service and Teachers' pension boards of trustees to develop trustee knowledge and skills and work together on common educational issues in the areas of benefits, pensions and investments.

 This group organizes the annual BC Public Sector Pension Conference.